SpingelBobel/Spingel-Bobel/PRIVACY.md

  * The message content

 No other information is collected (for example, pfp, presence, about me, message metadata [such as date, ID, guild, channel], etc).
 All logged author ID's, usernames, and trigged message contents are also deleted on a 15 day rotation period.

-Should you wish to have your data deleted faster than the 15 day period, contact @dovedevic#0522 on Discord or raise an issue in this repository.

 # Data Use

 Logged information is only used for debugging purposes when the bot encounters an error due to user input.
 ID's/usernames are saved to blacklist offending users who abuse the bot and it's commands.
-Message content is used to test the bot further. **No selling, trading, or transfer of your data or its derivatives are made.** s
+Message content is used to test the bot further. **No selling, trading, or transfer of your data or its derivatives are made.**